Montana Congressman Who Assaulted Reporter Lied to Police About It

 Despite his violent behavior, Gianforte was elected to Congress the next day, prevailing over Democrat Rob Quist by about six points in the special election to fill the seat left vacant by the appointment of Interior Secretary Ryan Zinke.

-Gianforte pleaded guilty to a misdemeanor assault charge and was sentenced to community service, anger management classes and a $385 fine in June.
+Gianforte pleaded guilty to a misdemeanor assault charge and offered what seemed like a heartfelt apology to Jacobs, as well as a donation to the Committee to Protect Journalists

-Later, to add insult to literal injury, he refused a one-on-one interview he had promised Jacobs.
+But later, to add insult to literal injury, he refused a one-on-one interview he had promised Jacobs.

 What a guy.